check-spelling/check-spelling-docs/Feature:-Cache-dictionaries.md

 The dictionary retrieval code can choose to skip retrieving any file(s) it already has.

+ℹ️ Caching is not implemented as of [v0.0.23](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.23).
+You could merge a number of dictionaries into a single file and reference it instead if you believe the performance of downloading a bunch of dictionaries in parallel is problematic.
+At the time of the release of [v0.0.23](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.23), the behavior of actions/cache was sufficiently problematic that all caching code was removed.

 ### Invalidation

 Each dictionary's ETAG will be stored.